If you’re anything like me you know that this gift of life is wonderful and messy and sometimes awful and difficult, yet oh, so very precious.

 My life has been filled with love and joy, heartache and grief, and hope.
 It’s my great desire that the lessons I’ve learned can be helpful to you.
 I trust that God can, and will, bring beauty from the ashes of our lives and will double the joys we share.

-Before I met Jesus my life ached for meaning.
 I was raised in a religious environment and believed in God but thought Him far off and busy.
 As a teen I wanted to be closer to God and know Him more, but the questions I presented were considered "doubting the faith" so I was left on my own to see for answers.

 I read all kinds of crazy stuff and even believed some of it.
 Combine that with past abuse and low self-esteem, and depression set in.
 The enemy waged a full attack to prevent me from getting to know the LORD better.
 Wave after wave until at 25 years old he had me convinced I wasn’t worthy of living anymore.
 That my beautiful family would be better off without me.